• Skip to primary navigation

 Wallace Stegner’s Pulitzer Prize-winning 1971 novel Angle of Repose is loosely based on Foote’s life, and passages from her letters can be found in his book.
 An opera based on the novel was performed in San Francisco in 1976.

 A collection of Mary Hallock Foote prints is on permanent exhibit on the third floor of the downtown Boise Public Library.
-These prints were donated to the library by The Women’s Columbian Club of Boise, which was founded in 1892 and was instrumental in establishing library service in Boise.
+The prints, which depict Idaho scenes, were given to the library in 1916 by Boise Mayor S. H. Hays.

 Short Stories by Mary Hallock Foote